TEKIMAX/cmmc-level-1-compliance/README.md

 ⚠️ **Not Professional Services**: This is a free, open-source tool built during our own CMMC journey.
 It is not professional consulting services.

+⚠️ **CMMC Updates & Compliance**: Some access controls and configurations may not reflect the latest CMMC requirements.
+Always follow official CMMC updates and guidance to ensure your configurations remain compliant.
+The platform should be regularly updated based on evolving CMMC standards.

 ⚠️ **Use at Your Own Risk**: While we've built this based on our compliance experience, every organization is different.
 Consult with certified CMMC professionals for official guidance.

 ⚠️ **Community Tool**: This platform represents our shared experience and community knowledge, not official CMMC guidance.